uwplasma/boozx/README.md

 7. **Collect profiles and surface labels**
    - Extract Boozer I(ψ), G(ψ) from the m=n=0 Nyquist mode.
-   - Store the selected surfaces and Boozer spectra on the `BoozXform` instance for further analysis and plotting.
+   - Store the selected surfaces and Boozer spectra on the `Booz_xform` instance for further analysis and plotting.

 The JAX implementation keeps this structure but collapses many of the inner loops into high-level array operations and `einsum` contractions, which map efficiently onto CPU or GPU backends.